boiding/book/src/plan.md

 keypad.
 Your starter kits already make this happen.

 ## Register Your Server
-The workshop server should be come aware of your web server.
-Each start kit has a automated way to register itself.
+The workshop server should become aware of your web server.
+Each starter kit has an automated way to register itself.
 See the README in your starter kit how the specific registration works.

 ## Teach Your Boids
 This is were you are able to shine.
-Teach your boids in a way you see fit.
+Teach your boids in anyway you see fit.
 The README in the starter kit of your choice will point you in the right direction.

 ## Run The Server